Natooz/MidiTok/docs/music_formats.rst

   :width: 800
   :alt: The spectrogram of a sound, abscissa is time, ordinate is frequency and the color represents the intensity in dB.

-Symbolic music can be seen as both discrete and continuous as it represent discrete notes that feature however "continuous-like" attributes, and potentially with a high time resolution (in samples per beat or other specific time duration).
-For this reason, it is more commonly used with discrete sequential models (e.g. `Transformers <https://papers.nips.cc/paper_files/paper/2017/hash/3f5ee243547dee91fbd053c1c4a845aa-Abstract.html>`_ ) by being represented as sequences of tokens, which is the purpose of MidiTok.
+Symbolic music can be seen as both discrete and continuous as it represent discrete notes that feature however "continuous-like" attributes, and potentially with a high time resolution (in samples per beat or other specific time duration). **For this reason, it is more commonly used with discrete sequential models**, which we introduce in :ref:`sequential-models-label`), **by being represented as sequences of tokens**, which is the purpose of MidiTok.
 Pianoroll has also been used with `Convolutional Neural Networks (CNNs) <https://en.wikipedia.org/wiki/Convolutional_neural_network>`_ in past works (e.g. `MuseGan <https://aaai.org/papers/11312-musegan-multi-track-sequential-generative-adversarial-networks-for-symbolic-music-generation-and-accompaniment/>`_ ) but is now uncommon due to the limitations it imposes on the representation of musical elements.

 On the other hand, audio is by nature a continuous modality, as it represent the waveform of the sound itself.
 From a practical point of view, modeling raw waveforms with neural networks is often intractable due to the high time resolution of audio, despite works that achieved to do it (`WaveNet <https://arxiv.org/pdf/1609.03499>`_ , `Jukebox <https://openai.com/index/jukebox/>`_ ).
 For this reason, audio has been more commonly formatted as spectrograms when used with neural networks, and used with CNNs as it conventiently takes the form of a 2-dimensional matrix with distinct continuous patterns like images.
 Research in neural audio codecs allowed to "compress" audio waveform into a reduced number of discrete values allows to use waveforms as sequences of tokens with discrete models such as Transformers.
 For more details, see `SoundStream <https://ieeexplore.ieee.org/document/9625818>`_ and `EnCodec <https://openreview.net/forum?id=ivCd8z8zR2>`_ which are respectively used with `MusicLM <https://arxiv.org/abs/2301.11325>`_ and `MusicGen <https://proceedings.neurips.cc/paper_files/paper/2023/hash/94b472a1842cd7c56dcb125fb2765fbd-Abstract-Conference.html>`_ .